estaudere/learning/100-days-of-code/LOG.md

 **Enthusiasm:** 😐

 Working with D3 for a news visualization story.
 Hard to work with without a tutorial :( it's pretty complicated.

+### Day 24

+**Focus:** D3 Practice

+**Enthusiasm:** 😐

+Feeling like I'm picking up a little bit, and I am understanding more about it!
+Finished with Scott Murray's book and am looking for more resources to achieve what I want in this project.

+### Day 25

+**Focus:** D3 Project

+**Enthusiasm:** 🥰

+Ah!
+Yes!
+I started D3 Tips & Tricks for v6 and am loving it!
+I picked up very easily and it was exactly what I needed—not too much to get started, easy to explore and put together the parts that make sense for me.
+Presents a better, more modern framework for working with D3 than Scott Murray's book (sorry, Scott).
+I was able to make good progress on a person D3 news visualization project!
+Quarter way through with 100 days woohoo 🎉